bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Managing `Last seen`

-By default `updateUser`/`updateCompany` calls automatically update the given user/company `Last seen` property on Bucket servers.
+By default `updateUser`/`updateCompany` calls automatically update the given user/company `Last seen` property on Reflag servers.

 You can control if `Last seen` should be updated when the events are sent by setting `meta.active = false`.
 This is often useful if you